NYU-ISSEM-CSGY6803/Infant-Incubator-Simulator/Readme.md

 Please carefully read and understand about the Infant incubator and answer the following two questions:

-1) Summarize your understanding of Infant Incubator Simulator in no more than 500 words.
+1) Summarize your understanding of the Infant Incubator Simulator in no more than 500 words.
 2) Identify and list all the libraries being used in the project and explain in a sentence or two, what the parameters are.

 ## Submission